14 Ways In Which Cross Browser Testing Ensures A Better UX

 In the past few years, the usage of the web has experienced tremendous growth.
 The number of internet users increases every single day, and so does the number of websites.
 We are living in the age of browser wars.
 The widespread use of the internet has given rise to numerous browsers and each browser interprets a website in a unique manner due to their rendering engines.
 These rendering engines serves as pillars for cross browser compatibility.

-A customer who is visiting your website from Google Chrome, may have a different user experience than a customer who is visiting your website from Safari, Mozilla Firefox, or any other browser.
+A customer who is visiting your website from Google Chrome may have a different user experience than a customer who is visiting your website from Safari, Mozilla Firefox, or any other browser.
 But wait, there is more!

 Rendering engines not only differ from one browser to another, but they also differ from one browser version to another.
 Meaning, Google Chrome 72 may render a website differently than Google Chrome 65.
-In case of legacy or outdated browsers, your modern-day designed website may even fail to render its content properly.
+In the case of legacy or outdated browsers, your modern-day designed website may even fail to render its content properly.
 That would not put up a good image of your brand in the market.

 What Is Cross Browser Testing?

-The process of evaluating whether the design and functionality of a web-application remains consistent & intended when visited by the end-user from different web browsers is called cross browser testing.
+The process of evaluating whether the design and functionality of a web-application remain consistent & intended when visited by the end-user from different web browsers is called cross browser testing.
 It is used to validate browser compatibility for both desktop and mobile web-applications.
 By performing cross browser testing, you aim to eliminate UI discrepancies for maintaining a browser compatible website or web application across a variety of browsers.

 When To Begin Cross Browser Testing?

 When to begin cross browser testing depends completely on the testing timeline of your organization.
 The best time to start testing is as soon as a single page is undergoing development!
-Sounds like a lot of effort at such an early stage, right?
+It sounds like a lot of effort at such an early stage, right?
 Well, even though it requires consistency and a few extra efforts at an early stage, the process is worthwhile.
 It eliminates errors in the initial phase and helps reduce redundancies later.

 Cross Browser Testing In The Staging Environment